Hinode logo

 This is my first site created with Hinode.
 It includes a single blog post.

-is a special variable introduced by Hinode that captures the metadata of our page thumbnail.
-The image itself is mounted from the main Hinode repository into the assets
+The content contains frontmatter, denoted by --- markers, and main content.
+The frontmatter captures the metadata of the page, and usually includes at least a title and a date.
+The thumbnail is a special variable introduced by Hinode that captures the metadata of our page thumbnail.
+The image itself is mounted from the main Hinode repository into the assets folder upon build.

 Check back to see the changes in your web browser.
 If you do not see the new post, you might have to restart the web server.
-Hit
+Hit CTRL-C and rerun the npm run start command.
+Your page should now look similar to the following screenshot:

-Hinode defines severals tests to validate the code adheres to coding standards.
+Hinode defines severals tests to validate the code adheres to Coding Standards.
 Run the following command to run the tests locally.
 The test should confirm our code is safe to check in.

 npm run lint